View all categories

 In some cases, low-dose topical estrogen creams can be helpful.
 For urge incontinence in particular, Botox injections can also be used to encourage overactive bladder muscles to relax.7

-Your primary healthcare provider or gynecologist can be a good first resource for helping you put together a treatment plan for addressing urinary incontinence based on your symptoms and preferences.
+Your primary healthcare provider or gynecologist can be a good first resource for helping you put together a treatment plan for addressing urinary incontinence during and after menopause.
 But if the strategies you’re trying aren’t helping enough, consider seeing a specialist like a urogynecologist.
-“Urogynecologists manage this issue on a day-to-day basis,” notes Dr. Dweck, so they may be able to offer more effective treatment options for urinary incontinence and similar bladder issues.
+“Urogynecologists manage this issue on a day-to-day basis,” notes Dr. Dweck, so they may be able to offer more effective treatment options for urinary incontinence and similar bladder issues

 Resources